Kamala Harris terrifies the right

 There is a lot of speculation about Joe Biden’s health.
-If he could no longer be the President of the United States, Kamala Harris would take over.
+Kamala Harris will take over if Biden is no longer president of the United States.

 - Steve Bannon, A former consultant to the company Former US President Donald Trump, Expresses concern about the health US President Joe Biden.